The 20th Century

 Slovene associations exist in Budapest and Szombathely as well.
 In

-Szentgotthárd, the Slovene culture and information centre and a
+Szentgotthárd, the Slovene culture and information centre and a consulate

-consulate of the Republic Slovenia were inaugurated in 1998.
-Since June 23,
+of the Republic Slovenia were inaugurated in 1998.
+Since June 23, 2000 a radio

-in Slovene language.
+Slovene language.

 The bilateral agreements between the republics of Slovenia